Leicester Stanhope, 5th Earl of Harrington: Personal life and death

 In 1851, he inherited the earldom from his brother, Charles Stanhope, 4th Earl of Harrington.

 In 1852 Stanhope acquired a plot of land formerly belonging to the kitchen garden of Kensington Palace: he constructed Harrington House (or No. 13 Kensington Palace Gardens), which was built in his favourite gothic style, at the cost of £15,000.
 Harrington House was owned by the family until the First World War; Since 1930 Harrington House has been home to the Russian Embassy.
 The exterior of the house was designed by Decimus Burton, following plans sketched by the Earl.
 Works were carried under the supervision of Charles James Richardson, who was the surveyor to the Earl's extensive South Kensington estate.
 Details and the final plans are thought to have been left to Richardson; he did, however, acknowledge the "great measure" the Earl was involved in the design.
 The house's unorthodox architecture was widely criticised, including by Richardson; Lord Harrington, however, thought it to be "a house without a fault".

-Stanhope died 7 September 1862, at Harrington House.
+Stanhope died 7 September 1862, aged 78, at Harrington House.